Knowledge Box Configuration

 - Name: A descriptive identifier for the configuration

-- Config ID: A unique identifier used to reference this configuration in your code
+- Config ID: A unique identifier used to reference this configuration - used with

 - Modified Date: When the configuration was last updated